canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-integration-hub.md

-## Configure Service Account using the Spark Integration Hub Charm
+## Configure service account using the Spark Integration Hub charm

-The Integration Hub charm allows seamless configuration of Charmed Spark service accounts via Juju relations, therefore providing a charming, integrated user-experience.
+The Integration Hub charm enables seamless configuration of Charmed Spark service accounts via Juju relations, therefore providing a charming, integrated user-experience.

-The Integration Hub charm is part of the Charmed Spark bundle, that can be deployed following [this](/TODO) how-to guide.
+The Integration Hub charm is part of the Charmed Spark bundle, that can be deployed following the [Deploy Charmed Spark](/t/10979) how-to guide.
 Alternatively, you can also deploy the Spark Integration Hub charm standalone by running the following command

 ```shell